MathewWi/vba-ps3/trunk/VBA-PS3-README.txt

 4.1 SONIC ADVANCE 1/2 DON'T WORK
 ================================
 2) Sonic Advance 1/2 currently don't work with VBA.
-This is a known issue and will be looked at shortly.
+This is a known issue and will be looked into.

 5. NOTES
 ========